 - 2 lbs fresh farmed mussels

 - 2 tbsp olive oil

 - 2 tbsp minced garlic

-- 1 tbsp green curry paste (I happened to use Thai Kitchen)
+- 1 tbsp green curry paste (I use Thai Kitchen)

 - 1 cup seafood stock

-- Clean the mussels with a nylon scrubber, de-beard them, and soak the mussels for 20 minutes.
-(See post above if you need further instruction).
+- Rinse the mussels well, and de-beard them if necessary (see post above if you need further instruction).

 - Discard any mussels that didn’t open during the cooking process (this means they were dead), and garnish the dish with fresh cilantro or parsley.
-Serve with crusty bread, and enjoy!
+Serve, and enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.